soulim/bookmarks.txt/README.md

 ## Principals

-- Bookmark URLs are stored in files named `bookmarks.txt`.
+- Bookmarked URLs are stored in files named `bookmarks.txt`.
 The format is described below.
 - A "global" bookmarks file is located in the home directory (`$HOME/bookmarks.txt`).
 - "Local" bookmarks files could exist in different directories as well.